pedrovgs/Roma/README.md

 **As SVM is a binary classification model and we need to discard some tweets and we can't always guarantee if the content is positive or negative we've applied a threshold to the prediction score generated as the result of the Support Vector Machine prediction.**

-***The classification results and stats are saved into Firebase.
-We decided to use this storage platform because it's free and we don't have any sponsor for this project.
+***The classification results and stats are saved into Firebase and the classification is performed into an AWS Cluster.
+We decided to use this storage platform and AWS because these platforms are free for some time and we don't have any sponsor for this project.
 Firebase does not support aggregation and we have to implement it manually.
 Even when the performance result is not the best, this implementation is the best we could get for free.
 In the future, if we have any sponsor for the systems infrastructure we will move the implementation to any other database.***

 ### Training